victovito/novel-game-creator/README.md

 ```
 ## Documentation

-Here is described every header operator and command, as well as their use with examples.
+Here is described every header operator and command, as well as examples on how to use them.

 ### Available header operators